kaiserbergin/NBomber.Website/src/docs/docs/overview.md

 ### Create production-ready HTTP load test

 Now, you got a basic understanding of NBomber and ready to move on.
 This time we will use:
-- [NBomber.HTTP](plugins-http) plugin to simplify defining and handling of HTTP
+- [NBomber.HTTP](plugins-http) - plugin to simplify defining and handling of HTTP
-- [NBomber.PingPlugin](plugins-ping) to add additional reporting
+- [NBomber.PingPlugin](plugins-ping) - to add additional reporting
-- Specify load simulation
+- Concurrency

-So, we only need to install missed NBomber.Http package (*NBomber.PingPlugin is included as part of NBomber, we don't need to install it*).
+To proceed we only need to install NBomber.Http package (*NBomber.PingPlugin is included as part of NBomber, we don't need to install it*).

 ```code
 dotnet add package NBomber.Http